-Technology is an increasingly prominent part of how business is done, so managing corporate and customer data is a top priority for many companies.
+Technology is a huge part of how business is done, so managing corporate and customer data is a top priority for many companies.
 As this trend continues, the need for data scrutiny is only going to become more crucial.
 That means that potential career opportunities for students who are interested in computer science are increasing.

-Management information systems (MIS) and cyber security are two prominent fields that both involve ensuring the integrity of computerized data.
-While the two professions share certain similarities, the differences between management information systems vs. cyber security are significant enough that they are considered two separate professions.
-It is important for aspiring IT professionals who may be pursuing a bachelor’s in cyber security or a bachelor’s in management information systems to understand what these differences are so they can pursue a career path that best fits their interests.
+Management information systems (MIS) and cybersecurity are two prominent fields that both involve ensuring the integrity of computerized data.
+While the two professions share certain similarities, the differences between management information systems vs. cybersecurity are significant enough that they are considered separate professions.
+It is important for aspiring IT professionals who may be pursuing an online bachelor’s degree in cybersecurity or an online bachelor’s degree in management information systems to understand what these differences are so they can follow a career path that best fits their interests.

 Management Information Systems Defined

-When comparing management information systems vs. cyber security, it’s easy to find some crossover in skills and responsibilities.
-For instance, both types of professionals must ensure IT systems are functioning properly and have up-to-date information on network status.
+When comparing management information systems vs. cybersecurity, it is easy to find some crossover in skills and responsibilities.
+For instance, both types of professionals must ensure that IT systems are functioning properly and have up-to-date information on network status.
 Both positions also require strong analytical competencies to spot system deficiencies.
-Critical-thinking and problem-solving skills are imperative in both roles to prevent security weaknesses from causing greater issues.
+Critical thinking and problem-solving skills are imperative in both roles to prevent security weaknesses from causing greater issues.

 Management Information Systems Careers

 Students can pursue careers with many types of companies after earning a management information systems or a cybersecurity degree.